 Many aspects of our lives are described by events.
-An unexpectedly large number of events occurring within some certain temporal or spatial region (e.g. within some time duration or a spatial region) is called a burst, suggesting unusual behaviors or activities.
+An unexpectedly large number of events occurring within some certain temporal or spatial region is called a burst, suggesting unusual behaviors or activities.
 Bursts, as noteworthy phenomena, come up in many natural and social processes.